bt-skyrise/hrt-position-storage/readme.md

 # Helsinki Region Transport position storage

-A simple .NET console app that subscribes to high-frequency vehicle positioning MQTT broker from Helsinki Region Transport and stores all events in MongoDB.
+A simple .NET console app that subscribes to high-frequency vehicle positioning MQTT broker from Helsinki Region Transport and stores all events in JSON Lines text file.

 Live data from HRT is used in [Real-time Map](https://github.com/AsynkronIT/realtimemap), which is a [Proto.Actor](https://proto.actor/) library showcase.
 [Proto.Actor](https://proto.actor/) is a cross-platform actors solution for .NET and Go.